YouTube has seen unprecedented growth in the last decade — especially in 2020 when everyone started spending more time on screens.

-26. Graham Stephan, a 29-year old YouTube millionaire, has six revenue streams as shown below.
+6. Graham Stephan, a YouTube millionaire, had six revenue streams as shown below.
+(CNBC)

 So it’s a question of getting your priorities right.

 Instead of chasing subscribers and millions of views, seek relevance and resonance with your audience.
-Also, don’t rely on the YouTube Partner Program alone for generating income.
+Also, don’t rely on the YouTube Partner Program alone to generate income.

-Depending on your channel’s niche, diversify your income sources by integrating affiliate marketing, online courses, sponsorships and the like.
-And when it comes to sponsorships, brands have more incentive to collaborate with influencers.
+Depending on your channel’s niche, diversify your income sources by integrating affiliate marketing, online courses, sponsorships, and the like.

-27. Influencers are just as likely as celebrities to drive buying decisions.
-Indeed, YouTube creators are 4x more effective at driving lift in brand familiarity than celebrities.
+7. Influencers are just as likely as celebrities to drive buying decisions.
+Indeed, YouTube creators are 4x more effective at driving a lift in brand familiarity than celebrities.

 As we’ve seen in the previous stats, viewers don’t care about your age either.
 One of Chintan’s favorite creators, Rick Beato, started his channel in his mid-fifties and now enjoys an audience of millions on Everything Music.